Papua New Guinea Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay on my salary in Papua New Guinea?
+How much income tax do I pay in Papua New Guinea?

-Papua New Guinea uses a progressive tax system with five income brackets ranging from 0% to 42%.
-The first PGK 20,000 is tax-free, then rates increase from 30% on income between PGK 20,000 and PGK 33,000, up to 42% on income above PGK 250,000.
-Additionally, salary earners receive a 25% employment expense rebate applied as a credit against their income tax bill.
+Papua New Guinea has a progressive tax system with five income tax brackets ranging from 0% to 42%.
+The first PGK 20,000 of your income is tax-free, then rates increase from 30% up to PGK 33,000, 35% up to PGK 70,000, 40% up to PGK 250,000, and 42% on anything above that.
+Additionally, salary earners receive a 25% employment expense rebate applied as a credit against their income tax.

-Yes, if you're a PNG citizen employee working more than 59 days in any 3-month period, you must contribute 6% of your gross income to superannuation on an after-tax basis.
-This is a mandatory social contribution separate from your income tax, so it reduces your take-home pay.
+Yes, if you're a resident employee working more than 59 days in any 3-month period, you must contribute 6% of your gross income to superannuation.
+This contribution comes from your after-tax salary, so it reduces your take-home pay but is a mandatory part of the PNG employment system.

 What's the tax-free threshold in Papua New Guinea?